 Our work has resulted in historic convictions of workers for acts of cruelty and neglect committed against animals, investigations of animal agriculture facilities by local authorities, and the closure of slaughterhouses, farms, and meat markets around the world.

 Animal Equality generates public awareness and channels support for legal changes through petitions, calling on governments to enact positive changes for farmed animals.
-In the United States, Animal Equality’s supporters have taken action to demand the USDA end plans to relax rules and regulations around animal slaughter, and in Iowa, they voiced opposition to a state bill that would prohibit grocers from selling only cage-free eggs.
+In the United States, Animal Equality’s supporters have taken action to demand Congress end USDA’s effort to relax rules and regulations around animal slaughter, and efforts are ongoing in several states to outlaw extra cruel forms of confinement for hens, mother pigs, and baby cows.

 CURRENT LEGAL CAMPAIGNS

 Farmed animals receive few legal protections and those that exist are rarely enforced.
 Animal Equality campaigns to ensure animals are protected under the law and that those who abuse them are held responsible.